 And then of course, I go and bump the can and a spill a whole bunch on the top of my oven.
 COME ON KAYLEE.

 It was 9:30pm, which is about the time my sanity starts floating into the night (I was still waking up 3+ times a night with my 13 month old!).
 Thankfully, it really does clean up easily with soap and water.
 Super easily.
 Thank youu, Minwax.

 In the end, using a foam roller would have saved me all that ridiculous stress.
 This is why I call myself the CEO of doing things the hard way.

 I would recommend doing at least three coats.
 Since I was nervous about my application, I ended up doing even more–but three would be plenty if you don’t make the same mistakes I did. 🙂

 So finally, the next morning I woke up knowing I was REALLY done with them–no adjusting or going back.
 It was really the first time I let myself decide how I really felt about them…

-And holy JUNK, I LOVE THEM.
-What I don’t love is how the ugliness of the orange wood somehow sticks out even more now.
-But it makes me soooo much more motivated to paint everything else, because this was honestly not hard at all and such a huge payoff!
+What I didn’t love was how they made the ugliness of the orange wood stick out even more–but it made me much more motivated to paint everything else.

-In the end, I am even more glad I did this than I thought… and it was so much easier than I expected, too.
-If you have any inkling of a desire to do this, you should go for it!
+In the end, I was even more glad I did this than I thought… and it was so much easier than I expected, and the payoff was huge!
+If you have any inkling of a desire to try this, DO IT.